-Near the end of last year, a big finance company in Charlotte, N.C., was doing what a lot of other businesses have been doing recently: switching up their health care offerings.
+Aug.
+24, 2013 — Near the end of last year, a big finance company in Charlotte, N.C., was doing what a lot of other businesses have been doing recently: switching its healthcare offerings.

 “Everything was changing, and we would only be offered two choices and each were a high-deductible plan,” says Marty Metzl, whose husband works for the company.

 High-deductible plans are the increasingly common kind of health insurance that have cheaper premiums than traditional plans, but they put you on the hook for thousands of dollars in out-of-pocket costs before the insurance kicks in.

 According to the Kaiser Family Foundation, back in 2006, just 10 percent of Americans who get health insurance through their employers had a high-deductible plan.
 Today, more than a third have them, and that percentage is growing daily.

 The trend, which could increase with implementation of the Affordable Care Act, has some doing the math before seeking care.